kawa-analytics/kawa-toolkits/README.md

 ### 1.b Set up the connection between KAWA and GitHub

-From KAWA, click on the settings icon (cog) at the bottom right of your screen.
+From KAWA, click on the settings icon (cog) at the bottom left of your screen.
 Then click on `Source Control`.
 There, you can fill the following values: